jamiehighfield/jamiehighfield/README.md

 ### Hi there 👋, I'm Jamie Highfield

-I'm a computer scientist, with an emphasis on software & systems engineering, specialising in the Windows API using C, C++ & C#.
-I also use **JavaScript**, **VueJS** & **ReactJS** among other langauges, but I've primarily focused my attention on a number of .NET projects, such as [SharpVNC](https://github.com/sharpvnc/SharpVnc.Core) (a .NET client & server implementation of the [Remote Framebuffer Protocol (RFB)](https://tools.ietf.org/html/rfc6143)) and a Windows Credential Provider (a .NET Framework implementation for use in Windows 7 and above).
-I have a passion for performance and optimisation, efficient scalability, the Windows API as well as building new projects from the ground up making use of new concepts and technologies.
+I'm a computer scientist, with an emphasis on software & systems engineering.
+I specialise in web-based technologies, including HTML, CSS (SCSS/SASS) & JavaScript (ReactJS & VueJS).
+I also have a long-term background in C, C++ & C# (including the Windows API).
+Troughout my career, I have built up experience in Agile working, User Interface (UI), User Experience (UX) and other software development practices.
+I have a passion for performance & optimisation, efficient scalability, attention to detail, as well as making use of new concepts and technologies.
+Some of my recent projects are listed below, including a ReactJS component I am currently developing.

 ### :page_with_curl: Recent projects